Dialogs & Modals

 Split: ← Leftfor the agent picker opened from aSplitDirectionPicker, notAgent pickeragain.
 The title is what surfaces the breadcrumb to the operator.

-Compliance is covered by focused tests for the container palette stack, editor environment-source and mount-destination chains, settings environment chains, and settings global-mount add chains.
-Treat new Esc-back regressions on any surface as bugs; fix the immediate flow with stack push/pop unless a legacy auth stash already owns the return path.
+Compliance is covered by focused tests for the container palette stack, editor environment-source and mount-destination chains, settings environment chains, settings global-mount add chains, and the jackin❯ ModalFlow projection.
+Treat new Esc-back regressions on any surface as bugs; fix the product flow through the shared lifecycle rather than adding a new stash.

 Hints / Footer Bar